 The most significant constituents required in understanding the global Shale Gas Processing Equipment market, the major drivers and restraints that influence its growth in the near future, information about the top segments of the global Shale Gas Processing Equipment market from a regional perspective, and the latest trends that have been witnessed in terms of the political, economic, and industrial aspects are examined in depth before being added to the latest report in the QYResearchReports.com database.

-This report implements primary and secondary research methodologies to illuminate the functionalities of the global Shale Gas Processing Equipment market from 2016 [...]
+This report implements primary and secondary research methodologies to illuminate the functionalities of the global Shale Gas Processing Equipment market from 2016 to 2020, [...]

 2015 was also the highest ever for installation of renewable power capacity, with 64GW of wind and 57GW of solar PV commissioned during the year, an increase of nearly 30% over 2014.